 For systemwide affairs, there was a presentation from Associate Executive Director Jodi Braverman and Alumni Representative Kraig Scheyer in which they provided updates to the systemwide special committee.
 The recommendations that they mentioned to the committee were to integrate alumni engagement into strategic initiatives and create a community of practice.
-Cal Poly Pomona ASI President mentioned the connection with alumni and referred to her own experiences specifically with her father being an alumnus to her college and how the communities at all levels in the CSU, UC, and CCs don't have a connection to their own campuses with alumni and with prospective students.
-What was also mentioned in the committee by another was campuses should start focusing more on the students and alumni' instead of the financial aspect of it.

-For the Student Trustee committee, there wasn't a lot of discussion but instead more so of short information on how the process has been so far.
-They are recommending more people to apply to the Student Trustee position as they are seeking for more applications.
-There wasn't an exact number of applicants as of right now but there was a low amount in which they were asking the community to post on their social medias and promote the application.
+For the Student Trustee committee, they are recommending more people to apply to the Student Trustee position as they are seeking for more applications.
 This concluded Saturday's plenary meeting.

 Moving onto Sunday, there were Opening Welcoming Remarks by the Cal Poly SLO University President and then moved onto the Board of Directors meeting.
 The meeting consisted of the reports from staff and officers of CSSA.
 After, there were talks about New Business on the Agenda.
 Internal Affairs Vice Chair Paige Hajiloo presented information regarding the mid-year Executive Officer evaluations.

-Then, there was a discussion item about AB 928 and the CSU General Education Potential Changes.
-AB 928 is the Student Transfer Achievement Reform Act of 2021 in which CSSA and the Campaign for College Opportunity sponsored this bill.
+There then was a discussion item about AB 928 and the CSU General Education Potential Changes, AB 928 is the Student Transfer Achievement Reform Act of 2021 in which CSSA and the Campaign for College Opportunity sponsored this bill.
 The CSU recommended the amendment and then supported the bill itself.
 There were three main parts in regards to this Act in which they include: establishing a singular GE pathway for CSU and UC transfer students & admissions, creating an associate degree for Transfer Intersegmental Implementation Committee, and having California Community College students placed on an ADT path if available.
 Moving onto the next discussion item was about the CFA Strike.
-As of February 5th, 2024, CFA has come to a tentative agreement with the CSU and so the strike was cancelled after Monday (Day One).
+CFA has come to a tentative agreement with the CSU and so the strike was cancelled after Monday (Day One).
 However, Interim Assistant Vice Chancellor for Student Affairs Ray Murillo provided a CFA and CSU bargaining status update and reviewed the impacts for students.
-He mentioned that all programs and services, enrollment services, counseling & psychological services, internships & service learning, and study abroads would remain active at this time.
+He mentioned that all programs and services, enrollment services, counseling & psychological services. internships & service learning, and study abroad would remain active at this time.
 There were talks regarding Financial Aid and its impact however Vice Chancellor Murillo had mentioned that for Financial Aid to be impacted, there would need to be at least 30 weeks of classes to be cancelled and/or when the university gets shut down as a whole.
 Furthermore, he stated that there would be no impact for the week-long strike in regards to universities and their normal services.
-There were good points brought up by the Board of Directors which included how student employees are not necessarily allowed to talk about the strike due to the point that employees who work for the university do not want the students to voice out as it could represent the university as a whole due to their employment to the university.
 If the strike were to continue, there wouldn't be an impact on Financial Aid as mentioned prior, however, the instruction times, graduation, service learning, and internships were in the mix for a possible impact after Week One & Two of a strike.
 There was a form sent out to students from their campuses to report a cancelled class to the CSU; faculty would get documented if reported through the form.
-Another concern for a faculty member is there was a specific issue to faculty that work on a Visa in the United States, due to that, they are not allowed to strike because it would violate a code in their Visa.

 The last item on the agenda for the Board of Directors was from our President of the Board of Directors in which they presented information on the Governor's January Budget Proposal.
-Some key notes that were mentioned was the Governor put aside \$2.5 billion to Cal Grant for college students along with \$636.2 million for the Middle Class Scholarship which is a huge assistance especially for California college students in which that is the biggest financial aid award that some get as a whole.
+Some key notes that were mentioned was the Governor put aside \$2.5 billion to Cal Grant for college students along with \$636.2 million for the Middle-Class Scholarship which is a huge assistance especially for California college students.